jinjiaKarl/CS-E4160/dns/README.md

 1. add zone definition in named.conf in slave node ns2.
 2. on the master server n1, add an entry (A, PTR and NS -records) for the slave server ns2.
 3. increase the serial number for the zone on the master server n1.
-3. rndc reload insec on the master server n1.
+3. 'rndc reload insec' on the master server n1.